 2. No question goes unanswered

-Rule one of the Facebook customer service guidebook is that all queries should be addressed.
+Rule one of the customer service on Facebook guidebook is that all queries should be addressed.
 This shows that you pay attention to your customers – that you care about them, and aren’t aloof.
 It only takes one ignored complaint gone viral for you to have a real PR disaster on your hands.

 The content of the reply should go over and above simply answering the question.
 You should attempt to foresee subsequent questions, and cut them off at the pass by offering the customer any information that is relevant to their query or complaint.
 This strategy will save you a lot of time in the long run.